 How to Get an Apartment Rented in New York

-With well over ten thousand listings at any given time in New York, competition could get really stiff whether you're a landlord, an agent, a management company, or a private homeowner.
+With well over ten thousand listings at any time in New York, competition could get stiff whether you're a landlord, an agent, a management company, or a private homeowner.

-Even if you are running an exclusive listing, your apartment is still competing with dozens of comparable units all over the city, and maybe even in the same neighborhood or on the same street!
+Even if you are running an exclusive listing, your apartment still competes with dozens of comparable units all over the city and maybe even in the same neighborhood or street!

 Get the Pricing Right